tagspaces/tagspaces/README.md

 The native Windows, Linux and Mac OS versions of TagSpaces are built with [Electron](https://electron.atom.io/).
 Electron is an app runtime based on Chromium and node.js.
 In order to combine it with react we have used the [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate).

-### Repository Directory Structure
+## Repository Directory Structure

     ./app................ contains the application core
     ./app/locales........ contains the language files needed for the application internationalization ./app/node_modules... contains the TagSpaces extension modules
-    ./cordova............ contains the code needed for running the Android version ./dll................ contains the files needed for live reload in development mode ./flow-typed......... contains for the Flow static type checker ./internals.......... contains files needed for supporting Flow and Eslint ./node_modules....... after yarn install, you will find here the external dependencies of the application ./resources.......... contains images and other files needed for the application building ./scripts............ contains js script needed for the yarn/npm tasks
+    ./cordova............ contains the code needed for running the Android version ./dll................ contains the files needed for live reload in development mode ./internals.......... contains files needed for supporting Flow and Eslint ./node_modules....... after yarn install, you will find here the external dependencies of the application ./resources.......... contains images and other files needed for the application building ./scripts............ contains js script needed for the yarn/npm tasks ./web................ contains assets needed for the web version of the app

-### How to run TagSpaces from the source code?
+## How to run TagSpaces from the source code?

 In order to run TagSpaces on your Windows, Mac OS or Linux from the source code published here, you will need the following prerequisites: